A Dual-Gauge Petrol Electric Locomotive using Brushless Motors in 71/4" and 5" Gauge - June 2018

 The longest run so far was on 28th May at Ashton Court, Bristol.
 The engine ran for more than the whole 5 hours of 'public running', covered a distance of 16 miles, consuming a little over one litre of petrol.

-A spreadsheet containing all the detailed design calculations is here
+The latest spreadsheet (Jan 2019) containing all the detailed design calculations is here

 Here are a couple of vids of Bob driving at Ashton Court, Bristol, 28th May 2018

 Software Code Published - Note these are working versions snapshot March 2019

 Code for the STM3 ESC Dual Motor Controllers here

 Although two bogie sets have been built for 5" and 71/4" gauge, the power is better used, and the whole driving experience feels somehow better on the broader gauge.
 Vacuum brake equipment has now been fitted ready for public running duty at the Bristol SMEE Ashton Court Railway.
 The larger bogies have been re-built to include steel guards enclosing the drive gears - this should greatly reduce the known danger of something getting flicked up into the gears with any consequent damage.
 The STM3 motor controller boards are now enclosed by fabricated polycarbonate enclosures, this keeps most of the rust and other undesirable detritus off the circuit boards while allowing the LEDs to be clearly visible - handy to check for correct power and operation.